 At the same time, I was overjoyed by the realization that I could control and direct my awareness within my supersensory dreamstate.
 Anything was possible.

 I practiced more advanced lucid dreaming induction techniques so that I could have more of these dreams and explore further into the depths of my mind.

 Sometimes I can lucid dream every night, or even multiple times per night.
 It can be as easy telling myself to lucid dream as I go to sleep.
 It'll just happen spontaneously.

 In all my lucid dreams, I know I am dreaming and I increase the intensity of the dream at will.
-I can 'turn up' my level of consciousness, allowing me to see, hear, feel, taste and smell everything as vividly as waking life.
+I can turn up my level of consciousness, allowing me to see, hear, feel, taste and smell everything as vividly as waking life.

-I can create my own dramatic scenery, teleport to anywhere in the universe, interact with dream figures and speak directly to my unconscious mind.
+I can create my own dramatic scenery, teleport to anywhere in the dream universe, interact with dream figures and speak directly to my unconscious mind.

 This is where I start to get lost for words.
 Which sucks as a writer.
 Because no matter what I say here, I can't convey the beauty and emotion of a truly inspired lucid dream.
 I'll just start to sound fluffy and hippy.
 But the feelings are real - and it's extraordinary.

 A great lucid dream can change the way you view the waking world.
 Imagine then, summoning a lifetime of lucid dreams.